-Poets have played with form since the dawn of poetry, resulting in the countless forms of poetry that we writers have at our disposal.
-Understanding most forms is easy, but if you plan on mastering poetry forms and structure, you need to know your poetic history.
+The relationship between poetry forms and language cannot be overstated: with different forms of poetry, poets encounter new ways to grapple with complex poetic topics.
+Indeed, poets have played with form since the dawn of poetry, resulting in the countless forms of poetry that us poets have at our disposal.
+Understanding most forms is easy, but if you plan on mastering poetry forms and poem structures, you need to know your poetic history.

-From ekphrastic poetry to how to write a sonnet, let’s learn what the masters know about poetry forms.
-Then we’ll look at 10 poetry forms to experiment with in your own poetry writing.
+Let’s learn what the masters know about poetry forms.
+Then we’ll look at 15 poetry forms to experiment with in your own poetry writing.

 A poem’s form is its structure: elements like its line lengths and meters, stanza lengths, rhyme schemes (if any) and systems of repetition.